-Intermediate-term trading refers to a general movement in the price of a securities performance that can last from three weeks to a six month period.
+Intermediate-term trading refers to a general movement in the price of a securities performance that can last days, a few weeks, to a six month period.
 Analysts will observe for cyclical behavior in a security to explain an intermediate trend.
-If a long-term bull market is discovered with consistent reactions and rally every couple of weeks, the analyst may perceive the trend as bearish without taking away from the long-term bullish trend.

 Long Term Trading